 One of the most valuable assets your business has is its intellectual property, also known as “IP”.
 As your enterprise becomes more well known in its industry and the broader marketplace, it is wise to protect its IP from copycats that would seek to piggyback on your growing brand recognition or to possibly steal proprietary information that gives your operation an edge over competitors.
 In each of these cases, there is an appropriate protection mechanism available in Australian law, known as trademark and copyright respectively.
 These two terms, although often used interchangeably, have substantially different purposes from one another.
-So in the same way that you not consult a telco lawyer for family law matters, the type of legal protection that you pursue must be tailored to the type of intellectual property in question.
+So in the same way that you not consult a data breach lawyer for information confidentiality cases, the type of legal protection that you pursue must be tailored to the type of intellectual property in question.
 So let us look into what each IP protection tool does.

 What is a trademark?